tendermint/tendermint/CONTRIBUTING.md

 - `git remote add origin git@github.com:ebuchman/basecoin.git`

 Now `origin` refers to my fork and `upstream` refers to the Tendermint version.
-So I can `git push -u origin master` to update my fork, and make pull requests to tendermint from there.
+So I can `git push -u origin main` to update my fork, and make pull requests to tendermint from there.
 Of course, replace `ebuchman` with your git handle.

 To pull in updates from the origin repo, run

 - `git fetch upstream`
-- `git rebase upstream/master` (or whatever branch you want)
+- `git rebase upstream/main` (or whatever branch you want)

 ## Dependencies

 We use [go modules](https://github.com/golang/go/wiki/Modules) to manage dependencies.

-That said, the master branch of every Tendermint repository should just build with `go get`, which means they should be kept up-to-date with their dependencies so we can get away with telling people they can just `go get` our software.
+That said, the `main` branch of every Tendermint repository should just build with `go get`, which means they should be kept up-to-date with their dependencies so we can get away with telling people they can just `go get` our software.